Our S.M.I.T.H Curriculum

-We teach through a carefully planned thematic approach, valuing a broad and balanced curriculum which gives children the opportunities to achieve their full potential in all subject areas.
+We teach through a carefully planned thematic approach, valuing a broad and balanced curriculum which gives children the opportunities to achieve their full potential.
 We have designed our curriculum to build on children’s prior learning over time, linking key concepts across subjects as well as developing a breadth of subject knowledge.
-Topics are designed to support children’s natural curiosity and stimulate their creativity, in safe and inclusive environment.
+Topics are designed to motivate children’s natural curiosity and stimulate their creativity, in safe and inclusive environment.

 Some subjects may be taught discreetly, such as English and mathematics.
 Other subjects, may be taught as part of a topic, for example, they may learn history alongside their geography, or science alongside their design technology.
 Where possible links are made from their topic work to English and maths to enable pupils to apply skills in different contexts.
-The links below leads to our class pages which show topics/ themes covered by each year group throughout our school.
+The links below leads to our class pages which show topics covered by each year group throughout our school.

 All this has been done to ensure that your child has access to through coverage of the new curriculum, and the curiosity, engagement and application of skill to become lifelong learners.